arnavsachdeva594/60-In-120/hex2048/README.md

 🔷 Hex 2048
 A modern twist on the classic 2048 game — now on a hexagonal grid!

-Built with Pygame, this project offers fresh mechanics, sleek design, and features like dark mode, undo, and restart.
+Built with Pygame, this project introduces fresh mechanics, a sleek UI, and thoughtful features like dark mode, undo, and restart to level up the experience.

 🚀 Features
 🧠 Classic 2048 gameplay reimagined on a hex grid